agalli93/UDP-TCP-Pilots/README.md

 ###Main
 Reads in the `config.ini` file and processes the configs

-Create a new file to store the data taken in by the server
+if record to file: Create a new file to store the data taken in by the server

 Build the pilots header by reading in the user selected data streams